alvaradoo/website/content/home/experience.md

     location: New Jersey
     date_start: '2020-09-01'
     date_end: ''
     description: Designed, implemented, and analyzed algorithms for high performance graph and data analytics.
 Explored the research process from literature review through algorithm design, implementation, and performance optimization.
-Published algorithms and results in various conferences and journals such as IEEE’s High Performance Extreme Computing conference and MDPI’s Algorithms journal.
+Published algorithms and results in various conferences and journals such as IEEE\'s High Performance Extreme Computing conference and MDPI\'s Algorithms journal.

     - title: Data Science Intern
     company: Chubb Insurance